hirusha-adi/hirusha/blog/2024-08-23-cultural-beliefs-vs-rationality.md

 ## Conclusion

-In conclusion, these occurrences are driven entirely by psychological effects, specifically the concept of the self-fulfilling prophecy.
-A self-fulfilling prophecy occurs when a person's belief or expectation influences their actions in a way that causes the belief or expectation to come true.
+All of these examples are based on self-fulfilling prophecies when people expect something to happen, they act in ways that make it come true.

-Those who believe in these myths are most affected, as their minds are conditioned to anticipate negative outcomes, which then leads to behaviors that confirm their fears.
+People who strongly believe in these myths are the most affected because their mindset makes them anticipate negative outcomes.
+Even those who don’t fully believe might still be influenced by the idea.

-Even those who do not fully believe in these superstitions might still experience some influence, as the mere knowledge of such beliefs can subtly impact their thoughts and actions.

-However, those who are unaware of these absurd mythological beliefs are safe from the dangers they pose.

-An individual who approaches life rationally will not develop such irrational fears on their own, remaining unaffected unless these absurd cultural believes are introduced to them by others.
+But those who never learn about these beliefs don’t experience their effects at all.

-Stay away from absurd cultural beliefs and act and think rationally.
+The best way to is stay away from absurd cultural beliefs, to think rationally and not let cultural myths shape your reality.

 ## References